open/close all folders

 Anime & Manga

-- The Zuka club in Ouran High School Host Club has a set of outfits with this, as a Shout Out to Takarazuka.
+- The Zuka club in Ouran High School Host Club has a set of outfits with feather tails, as a Shout-Out to Takarazuka.

-- The end of Imogene's Antlers has the titular girl drop the antlers she mysteriously grew, only to grow a peacock's tail.
+- The end of Imogenes Antlers has the titular girl wake up without the antlers she mysteriously grew, only to grow a peacock's tail.